-The Cidercraft Awards are open to all ciders across the globe pertaining to the set submission categories.
+The Cidercraft Awards are open to all commercially produced ciders across the globe pertaining to the set submission categories.

 The top four winning submissions of each category will be awarded medals (double gold, gold, silver and bronze), as well as three Judge’s Picks from our panel, creating the ultimate cider shopping guide for readers when the print issue is released in December.
 Plus, the issue will cover industry leaders, trends, restaurants, bars and products.

 The ciders will be tasted blind, with a panel comprised of leading cider palates, judges and professionals, whose verdict we will relay onto the pages of the issue.
 Our goal is to provide our readers with unique and original content pertaining to the best of global cider and create an overall greater consumer awareness and appreciation of the continent’s oldest beverage.

 If you are interested in submitting your cider to our blind tasting panel, please use the following rules for entry:

 - Submission receiving deadline is Friday, October 4.

 - Cost of entry is $60 USD for each individual product submission.
 Payment is accepted by check at the address listed below, or credit card online by clicking HERE (or by copying the link below into your browser*) The applicable fees must be paid with submission to be entered in the judging.